Estimation of High-Dimensional Markov-Switching VAR Models with an Approximate EM Algorithm

 and

 respectively, for a specified value of $s$.
-Then, in the $q$-th iteration, we replace $I\{Z_{t-1}=i,Z_t = j\}$ and $I\{Z_t = j\}$ in \eqref{eqn:approxEX} with $m_{ij,\theta^{(q-1)}}(Y_{t-s}^t)$ and $m_{j,\theta^{(q-1)}}(Y_{t-s}^t)$.
-These quantities depend only on $Y_{t-s}^t$, due to the Markovian property of $\{(Y_t,Z_t)\}$.
-As will be shown in Lemma~\ref{approximationerror}, under suitable conditions, the error resulting from such approximations will be small with appropriately chosen value of $s$.
+Then, in the $q$-th iteration, we replace $I\{Z_{t-1}=i,Z_t = j\}$ and $I\{Z_t = j\}$ in \eqref{eqn:approxEX} with $m_{ij,\theta^{(q-1)}}(Y_{t-s}^{t+s})$ and $m_{j,\theta^{(q-1)}}(Y_{t-s}^{t+s})$, respectively.
+These quantities depend only on $Y_{t-s}^{t+s}$, due to the Markovian property of $\{(Y_t,Z_t)\}$.
+As will be shown in Lemma~\ref{lemma:approximationerror}, under suitable conditions, the error resulting from such approximations will be small with appropriately chosen value of $s$.
 Under these conditions, the choice of $Z_{t-s} = 1$ is also arbitrary, and conditioning on $Z_{t-s} = i$ for any $i$ yields an equally accurate approximation.
 In Section~\ref{sec:theoretical}, we will show that we can choose $s \asymp \log(T)$.
-Thus, evaluating the approximate conditional expectations requires enumerating over only $K^{s}$ paths of length $s$, which is computationally efficient.
+Thus, evaluating the approximate conditional expectations can be done via enumerating over only $K^{2s}$ paths of length $2s$, which is computationally efficient.

-In high-dimensional problems ($d\gg T$), certain modifications of the M-step are also necessary, as otherwise the maximization is ill-posed.
+In high-dimensional problems where $d$ is comparable to, or larger than, $T$, certain modifications of the M-step are also necessary, as otherwise the maximization is ill-posed.
 Similar to \citet{yi2015regularized} and \citet{hao2017simultaneous}, we employ a regularized optimization approach, where we add an $L_1$ penalty on the regression coefficients $\beta$.
 Hence, given the current parameter estimate $\theta^{(q-1)}$, we maximize the following objective function in terms of $\tilde\theta$:

-We observe that the update of $p$ and $\beta$ can be performed separately.
-Therefore, in practice, we propose to solve the following set of optimization problems: